patternleaf/udder/README.md

 Wishlist
 --------
 * Udder is a Java port of LD50, a circa 2005 Objective-C app by the same author.
-We need to port certain useful Effects from LD50 -- at least the Color Organism and Mister Stroboto.
+We need to port certain useful effects from LD50 -- at least the Color Organism and Mister Stroboto.
 * Continue to expand docs.
 * 100% coverage Junit tests.
 * Separate the Boulder Dairy scene into its own app.
 Document this example with photos when available.